Cosy heat pump controls

 Good to know when setting a schedule

-To make this easier, the end time is disabled on the first day, and the start time is disabled on the next—so the schedule flows properly.
+To keep things simple, the end time is disabled on the first day, so the schedule flows a bit more smoothly.

 What if you want the heating “off”?